‘Bicycle roundup’ campaign to begin Aug. 10 to encourage cycle, scooter registration

-Staff Sgt.
-Chase Sykes, assigned to the 88th Military Police Detachment, points out the registration sticker on a bicycle Aug.
-8 on Camp Zama.
-A “bicycle roundup” campaign will kick off here Aug.
-10, during which military police will begin tagging unregistered bicycles and scooters found on Camp Zama and Sagamihara Housing Area as a way to encourage bicycle and scooter owners to register their vehicles.
+CAMP ZAMA, Japan – A “bicycle roundup” campaign will kick off here Aug.
+10, during which military police will begin tagging unregistered bicycles and scooters found on Camp Zama and Sagamihara Housing Area, an 88th MP Detachment representative said.

+The campaign is intended to encourage residents and employees to register their bicycles and scooters as per installation policy, said Sgt.
+1st Class Justin Thomas.

+Bicycle and scooter owners can register their vehicles at the Vehicle Registration Office on Camp Zama.
+No documentation is necessary when registering, but owners will need to provide their vehicle’s make, model, serial number and color.
+Owners will then receive a registration sticker to be placed on their vehicle.
+The registration is a one-time requirement and does not require renewal for the duration of the owner’s tour in Japan, Thomas said.

 |Date Taken: